Antimicrobial Resistance #3 – Bacterial resistance to antibiotics: An authentic experience (Sequence 1)

 Profile Cards: A card to fill in information about the experts.

-A template for creating a profile card can be shared with the students before the meetings with the experts.
-During the meeting, students can use it as an interview protocol to take notes while interacting with the experts.
+The profile card can be shared with the students before the meetings with the experts.
+During the meeting the students can use this card as an interview protocol while interacting with them and take notes.

 After the meeting the students use the card templates to create a collection of experts’ profiles.